Find Time-Saving Kindergarten Resources ➔

 Students will love digging into the topic of space while creating this space lapbook

-Another bonus to these, they are very simple to create.
+And if that isn’t enough, they are very simple to create.
 They are usually made in a file folder.
 These lapbooks go a level above traditional worksheets.
-It will enhance students learning experience and give them a higher understanding of whatever topic you are teaching.
+It will enhance students’ learning experience and give them a higher understanding of whatever topic you are teaching.
 If you think this sounds great, then lapbooks are definitely for you!

 Lapbooks are wonderful for themed studies.
 Let’s chat all about our space lapbook and why it is awesome for teaching young students about our solar system!